genesiscommunitysuccess/docs/versioned_docs/version-2022.4/02_database/08_database-technology/03_sql.md

 ### Oracle

-JDBC URI can take the following forms:
+The JDBC URL can take the following forms:

 `jdbc:oracle:thin:[username/password]@[protocol]//host[:port][/service_name]`

 `jdbc:oracle:thin:[username/password]@host[:port]:sid`

 - `username/password`, `protocol`, `port`, and `service_name` are optional
 - The default `username/password` are both null.
-If unprovided, a connection will attempt to use standard connection parameters
+If these are not provided, a connection will attempt to use standard connection parameters
 - The default protocol is `tcp`
 - The default value for `port` is `1521`